Table of Contents

-No matter what field of law you practice, you’re bound to encounter challenging clients.
+No matter what field of law you practice, you’re bound to encounter difficult legal clients.
 From over-involved or over-emotional clients to those who go missing when you need them (or when it’s time to pay), these tricky customers must be handled with care.

 Even though clients’ complaints are often unfounded, they can cause very real problems for you and your firm regardless of their legitimacy.
 At the very least, difficult clients can waste valuable time and create unnecessary challenges for your administrative employees.
 In a worst-case scenario, a disgruntled client can decide to lawyer up elsewhere in order to sue your firm.